Is Drunk Elephant C-Tango Multivitamin Eye Cream worth the splurge? Can it do what it says on the tin?

 But when I heard that Drunk Elephant C-Tango Multivitamin Eye Cream contains 5 different forms of Vitamin C, plus a plethora of antioxidants and peptides, the skincare geek in me got curious.

-What’s In Drunk Elephant C-Tango Multivitamin Eye Cream?
+Key Ingredients In Drunk Elephant C-Tango Multivitamin Eye Cream: What Makes It Work?

 VITAMIN C TO BRIGHTEN SKIN AND SLOW DOWN PREMATURE AGING